zgw2000/zgw2000.github.io/_pages/about.md

 👋 Hello there, I'm Guowang (Tom)!
 ======
+🎯 Seeking full-time employment in the US for 2024.
+Eager to contribute to a dynamic organization.
+Let's connect and make a positive impact together.

 🎓 I'm a final year graduate student at Duke University (Pratt School of Engineering) majoring Computer Engineering.